 My name is Ashley Fiona.
 I’m an artist.
-I live in Port Stephens, New South Wales with my partner Matthew and our dog Poppy.
+I live in Port Stephens, New South Wales with my partner Matthew, our daughter Olive and our dog Poppy.
 The objects I create are rolled, cut, cast, textured and manipulated with my own two hands.
 My studio is free from machinery and production lines.
 Each piece is handmade, by me, in every way.

 I create porcelain tableware, jewellery and Birth Boots.
 My heart’s purpose is in the creation of my bespoke, porcelain Ashkeepers.
 Equally beautiful, they all serve a higher purpose.
 Each piece is designed to deepen rituals in our daily life in its own unique way.

 The purpose of the tableware and jewellery is to enhance the beauty of simple life rituals – from your morning coffee to sharing a celebratory meal with family or friends.
 Birth Boots provide a tangible reminder of your tiny babes first moments earthside.
 There is something very special about taking the time to pause and contemplate these often fleeting moments.

 The Ashkeepers bring to life the beauty of the complex ritual of death and mourning.
 I create Ashkeepers to help families and individuals celebrate those loved and lost.
 Intentionally spherical, created from high fired porcelain, Ashkeepers bring life to the sadness of death and encourage us to cherish positive memories forever.
 Each vessel is designed to hold the ashes of a loved one, personal keepsakes or both.
 Once inverted, the lid of the Ashkeeper creates a special candle holder for times of remembrance.
 Each piece is handmade, by me, in everyway.
 An outcome of my own personal healing, an Ashkeeper is designed to do just that.